bigdataprocessor/bigdataprocessor1/README.md

 Fiji plugin for efficient inspection and processing of big (larger than RAM) image data.

 Please note that BigDataProcessor1 is no longer developed actively, consider using [BigDataProcessor2](https://github.com/bigdataprocessor/bigDataProcessor2#bigdataprocessor2) instead.

-## Citation

-This github repository can be cited (registered at [ZENODO](https://zenodo.org/)):
-- Tischer, C., Norlin, N., and R. Pepperkok (2019) BigDataProcessor: Fiji plugin for visual inspection and processing of big image data. http://doi.org/10.5281/zenodo.2574702

 ## Overview